-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-50 NIST SP 800-53 (Rev. 5): AT-1 Green Book: Principles 3, 4, and 5 FY2023 Ad HocRoles and responsibilities have not beendefined, communicated across theorganization, and appropriately resourced.DefinedRoles and responsibilities have been definedand communicated across the organization andresource requirements have been established.
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence • NIST SP 800-50 NIST SP 800-53 (Rev. 5): AT-1 Green Book: Principles 3, 4, and 5 FY2023 Ad Hoc Roles and responsibilities have not been defined, communicated across the organization, and appropriately resourced. Ī Defined Roles and responsibilities have been defined and communicated across the organization and resource requirements have been established.
 Information security program policy, including roles and responsibilities.
 Security awareness and training policies and procedures Consistently Implemented Individuals are performing the roles and responsibilities that have been defined across the organization.
 IT and cyber training budget established for agency-wide security awareness and role-based training Review the independent assessment of the AT-1(b) and AT-1(c) security control across organization.
 Assessment determines whether organization designates key training roles and reviews/updates training.
 Current organization chart showing whether roles are filled.

-Managed and MeasurableResources (people, processes, and technology)are allocated in a risk-based manner forstakeholders to consistently implementsecurity awareness and trainingresponsibilities.Further, stakeholders are held accountable forcarrying out their roles and responsibilitieseffectively.
-Evidence that the Agency tracks security training to ensure training completion and accountability, including the tracking and monitoring of individual training completion; Evidence training resources prioritize high trust/high impact positions; Evidence the central security training authority has a strategy for policy and program requirement enforcement; Optimized: The organization continuously evaluates and adapts its security training roles and responsibilities to account for a changing cybersecurity landscape.
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence Managed and MeasurableResources (people, processes, and technology) are allocated in a risk-based manner for stakeholders to consistently implement security awareness and training responsibilities.Further, stakeholders are held accountable for Evidence that the Agency tracks security training to ensure training completion and accountability, including the tracking and monitoring of individual training completion; Evidence training resources prioritize high trust/high impact positions; Evidence the central security training authority has a strategy for policy and program requirement enforcement; Optimized The organization continuously evaluates and adapts its security training roles and responsibilities to account for a changing cybersecurity landscape.
 Evidence showing training has been tailored to different audiences and is regularly updated, including agency specific risks and persistent threats (risk profile); Evidence of correlation between incident response and security training content; Established qualitative or quantitative metrics to ensure the effectiveness of the training program and using that information to make continuous program improvements.